Team-Uniken/api.relid.uniken.com/source/index.md

 Routine | Description
 ----- | -----------
-GetDefaultCipherSpec | Get the default cipher spec used in the RDNA context SetDefaultCipherSpec | Set the default cipher spec to be used in the RDNA context
+GetDefaultCipherSpec | Get the default cipher spec used in the RDNA context GetDefaultCipherSalt | Get the default cipher salt used in the RDNA context

 List of supported cipher algorithm -